ACUE: INSPIRING INQUIRY & LIFELONG LEARNING

 PROGRAMS IN PEDAGOGY

-With the majority of Rutgers students learning remotely this semester, faculty need more than the technical basics to help students succeed — they must be fully prepared to use evidence-based pedagogical approaches that enhance students’ online experience.
+Teaching is so much more than content delivery.
+An excellent educator shows students how to learn and equips them with the skills needed to pursue questions beyond course confines.
+With the majority of Rutgers-Newark students learning online this year, faculty need more than the technical basics to help students fully invest in their own learning — they must be prepared to use evidence-base pedagogical approaches that enhance students’ online experience.

-Thanks to continued support from the Chancellor’s Office, the P3 Collaboratory can provide a select group of faculty, teaching staff, and PhD / MFA students with the opportunity to actively improve their teaching practice through participation in a FREE 9-week course on fostering inclusivity created by the Association of College and University Educators (ACUE) and facilitated by P3 faculty.
+Thanks to continued support from the Chancellor’s Office, the P3 Collaboratory can provide a select group of faculty, teaching staff, and PhD / MFA students with the opportunity to actively improve their teaching practice through participation in a FREE 8-week course on fostering intellectual curiosity and persistence created by the Association of College and University Educators (ACUE) and facilitated by P3 faculty.

-Built on the same evidence-based practices used in our long-running Effective Teaching Practices program, this *new* micro-credential course, Creating an Inclusive and Supportive Online Learning Environment, includes training content on how to increase student engagement, how to embrace diversity online, and how to prepare students to meet academic challenges.
+Built on the same evidence-based practices used in our long-running Effective Teaching Practices program, this *new* micro-credential course, Inspiring Inquiry and Lifelong Learning in Your Online Course, includes training content on how to increase online engagement and prepare students to meet academic challenges.

-Over a nine-week term (Oct 5th -Dec 7th), participants will cover the following topics:
+Over an eight-week term (Jan 11th - March 12th), participants will cover the following topics:

 This course will be conducted fully online and feature both synchronous and asynchronous components.